Teaching guidelines +/- 15 minutes

 de-woordhet-woord

-Dichtbij (Near)dezedit
+Dichtbij (nearby)dezedit

 Exceptions!